Living in a Global Forest

 Conduct a global summit in which students from area schools meet to discuss problems and potential solutions concerning the forests of the world.
 Each school should represent a different country so that when students come together for the summit, they will gain a global perspective.

 Arrange a field trip to a forest products company or invite a guest speaker from a local forest products company to talk with your students about topics such as the importing and exporting of wood, the various uses for forest products, and timber harvesting.

-Have students measure their ecological footprint using a site such as Earth Day Network.
+Have students measure their ecological footprint using a site such as Ecological Footprint Calculator.
 Ask students to share their results with the class and discuss the potential implications of their findings on the global forest.

 Technology: Ask students to create a graph or chart (in Microsoft Excel or a similar program) using the information and statistics from “Homes for Sale” to compare homes built during 1950 with those constructed during 2000.

 English: Have students write a short story about the future of the global forest.

 Math: Using the information contained in the essay, the figures from “Cartoon #3” (Human Population Growth Chart), and outside sources if desirable, have students make future world population projections.

 Science: Ask students to design a scientific study concerning the impact of overpopulation and high rates of consumption on the global forest.
 Additionally, have students analyze and describe how a sustainable management program could specifically benefit forests around the world.

 Brown, Lester R. State of the World 1999.
 New York: W.W.
 Norton & Company, Inc., 1999.